chr1ss-9/UrlShortenerWebApp/README.md

 # UrlShortenerWebApp

+⚠ A light-hearted side project, completed in about an hour, just to indulge my coding cravings and having git activity! 😅

 This is a web application developed using ASP.NET Core, focusing on web development, MVC pattern, handling HTTP requests, and potentially including database interaction for persisting short URLs.

 ## Description